Mattress for Side Sleepers

 Well, what goes into the cooling gel is still a top secret by manufacturers.
 Some of them use chemicals known as "phase-changing materials," which start out solid at normal room temperature and then melt due to body heat, while others use thermal gels that absorb body heat to reduce temperature.
 Some people say that the cooling effect of gel memory foam mattresses may only be temporary.
 Once the PCM (phase change material) changes from solid to liquid, the heat remains trapped in the mattress.

-Even though gel memory foam mattresses are great in terms of providing the much-needed comfort, support, and pain relief for side sleepers, truth be told, they aren't natural, safe, and healthy.
-Since a gel memory foam mattress is also a type of viscoelastic foam, it may contain toxic chemicals like formaldehyde, benzene, isocyanates, etc. So, before you go consider purchasing one, think twice, do the research, and make the best decision.
+Even though gel memory foam mattresses are great in terms of providing much-needed comfort, support, and pain relief for side sleepers, truth be told, they aren't natural, safe, or healthy.
+Since a gel memory foam mattress is also a type of viscoelastic foam, it may contain toxic chemicals like formaldehyde, benzene, isocyanates, etc. So, before you go, consider purchasing one, think twice, do the research, and make the best decision.

 4. Hybrid mattresses

-Hybrid mattresses are the ones having an innerspring support system with thick comfort layers of materials like memory foam or latex.
-Combining elements of different types of mattress materials into a hybrid design increases the benefits of each, with a few drawbacks.
-A polyfoam or micro-coil transition layer sits beneath the foam comfort layers in a hybrid mattress.
+Hybrid mattresses have an innerspring support system with thick comfort layers of materials like memory foam or latex.
+Combining elements of different types of mattress materials into a hybrid design increases the benefits of each.
+A polyfoam or micro-coil transition layer may sit beneath the foam comfort layers in a hybrid mattress.
 The base of the innerspring coils allows unrestricted airflow and support to the mattress.

 Since a hybrid mattress has considerable comfort layers, it provides excellent contouring support that helps to keep the spine aligned and relieve pressure points.
-These mattresses are often a good choice for those shopping on a budget, but before rushing to buy one, you must also know that there are potential downsides to hybrid mattresses.
+These mattresses are often a good choice for most sleepers and can even come in a single box (mattress-in-a-box) when bought online.

 5. Innerspring mattresses